bohlender/blog/content/blog/generating-crosswords-with-sat-smt/index.md

 When designing a crossword puzzle on a specific theme or topic, one will likely start with **a set of words** (and clever clues) that fit the setting and a rough idea of **the crossword's dimensions**.
 For example, when designing a crossword for a magazine, the page size will probably limit the crossword's width to less than 20 cells to keep the characters legible.
 {{< note >}}
-What makes a crossword *personal* is that the set of words is not taken from some dictionary, but consists of terms that have some significance to the person that is supposed to solve it.
+What makes a crossword *personal* is that the words are not taken from some generic dictionary but have some significance to the person that will be solving the crossword.
 For example, this could be places they've been to or references to in-jokes.
 {{< /note >}}